Cannabis Foliar vs. Root Fertilization

 Everyone knows the basic needs of every plant – sun and water.
 The sunlight interacts with the chlorophyll in the leaves to facilitate photosynthesis.
-The water is absorbed through the roots (and leaves) and acts as a transport system within the plant, also providing rigidity.
+And the water is absorbed through the roots and leaves, acting as a transport system within the plant, also providing rigidity.

 Getting to the Roots of Nutrient Delivery

 Before we jump into the innovations in nutrient delivery systems, let’s take a look at why nutrients are so important to the development of healthy, high-yielding cannabis plants.

 There are 16 nutrients that cannabis plants require to grow, develop, and bud.
 Six of these nutrients make up over 95% of the plant’s weight and mass.
 Those nutrients / elements are:

 - Carbon – Absorbed from the air.